 Our treatments have moved away from high toxicity chemotherapy and toward well-designed, purposeful medicines that do specific jobs with fewer side effects, notes Dr. Patel.

 A bone marrow transplant provides one of the most personalized medicines available today it pushes the boundaries of what medicine can do to treat and cure cancer, and its been a passion of mine since I did my oncology training, shares Dr. Patel.

-It is this spirit to always provide hope and innovation that drives Dr. Patels work today at Florida Hospital Medical Groups Blood & Marrow Transplant Center, which performs over 120 stem cell transplants a year and has been recognized nationally as one of only 17 programs of 178 across the U.S. with better than expected outcomes for its patients.
+It is this spirit to always provide hope and innovation that drives Dr. Patel's work today at AdventHealth Medical Group's Blood and Marrow Transplant Center, which performs over 120 stem cell transplants a year and has been recognized nationally as one of only 17 programs of 178 across the U.S. with better than expected outcomes for its patients.